phoddie/runmod/readme.md

 	curl -T ./build/mod.xsa http://192.168.1.24/mod/install

 Once the mod is installed, the ESP8266 waits five seconds and then restarts.
 On restart, the mod is prepared for execution and then the `runmod` starts.
-The Instead of the exception before ("Break: require: module "mod" not found!), you should see the mod begin to execute followed by "mod loaded" in the xsbug console.
+Instead of the exception before ("Break: require: module "mod" not found!), you should see the mod begin to execute followed by "mod loaded" in the xsbug console.

 ### Uninstalling
 A mod is uninstalled with an HTTP GET.
 Here's the curl command: